iluwatar/java-design-patterns/leader-election/README.md

 * Coordinator Election
 * Master Election

-## Intent
+## Intent of Leader Election Design Pattern

-Enable a system to elect a leader from a group of nodes, ensuring that the leader is consistently recognized and able to coordinate tasks while the other nodes remain followers.
+The Leader Election design pattern is crucial for enabling a system to elect a leader from a group of nodes, ensuring the leader is consistently recognized and able to coordinate tasks while other nodes remain followers.
+This pattern is fundamental in distributed systems, particularly for achieving fault tolerance and high availability.

-## Explanation
+## Detailed Explanation of Leader Election Pattern with Real-World Examples

 Real-world example

-> A real-world analogy to the leader election pattern is the election of a team captain in sports.
-In this analogy, all team members (nodes) participate in the election process, following a set of agreed-upon rules (protocol).
+> A real-world analogy to the Leader Election pattern is the election of a team captain in sports.
+All team members (nodes) participate in the election process, following a set of agreed-upon rules (protocol).
 Once a captain (leader) is chosen, they assume responsibility for coordinating strategies, giving directions, and representing the team in discussions.
 If the captain is injured or unavailable, the team holds a new election or appoints a vice-captain (failover mechanism) to ensure that leadership and direction are maintained consistently.

 In plain words